zenite-docs/zenite-docs.github.io/start/migrate.md

 You can easily move your existing database to zenite.
 The process involves creating a backup archive, uploading it through zenite web portal and executing the restore process.
 On your existing server, run the following command(s):

-### MariaDB / MySQL
+#### MariaDB / MySQL
 ```
 mysqldump --single-transaction --flush-logs --master-data=2 --databases your-database-name | gzip > database.sql.gz
 ```

-### PostgreSQL
+#### PostgreSQL
 ```
 pg_dump --dbname your-database-name --username your-username --password your-password --serializable-deferrable --format c --compress 9 > database.dmp
 ```

-### MongoDB
+#### MongoDB
 ```
 mongodump --db your-database-name --username your-username --password your-password --authenticationDatabase admin --archive --gzip --quiet > database.gz
 ```

+After the archive has been created, do the following actions:

+1. Click server.zenite.io -> Backups -> Upload.
+2. Click "Choose Files..." and select an archive that you just created on your server.
+3. Click the "Upload" button.
-After the archive has been created, login to zenite and upload the resulting archive file to server.zenite.io -> Backups -> Upload.
-After the file has been uploaded, click the restore icon to restore the database onto the server.
+4. After the file has been uploaded, click the restore icon in the grid to restore the database onto the server.